nhussein11/react-ipfs/README.md

 ## Using this library

-Install the library running `pnpm i react-ipfs`.
+Install the library running `pnpm i ipfs-react`.

 To import the styles the library needs: